MaximStarykh/Pismo/README.md

-# Pismo
+# PismoChat
- Firebase chat app
+*Firebase chat app*

+Readme will be written soon